Pituitary Tumor (Tumor Inside the Brain)- My Experience

 I did want to add the Doctors say it doesn't cause headaches, but I disagree.
 I have talked to a lot of people who have these tumors, and almost all of them complain of headaches.
 I live on Excedrin migraine.
 It's just my thought.
 If you have any input or insight, feel free to join in on the comments as they are most welcome!

-The Pituitary tumor can also cause Cushing's Syndrome or Cushing's Disease
+The Pituitary Tumor Can Cause Cushing's Syndrome or Cushing's Disease

 Moon face (Round, full figured face and usually red)